header_1.jpg

 Two-sword style of the Samurai

 Yamaguchi-ryu is a style founded by Yamaguchi Umanosuke Ietoshi (His “go” was Bokushinsai) who was born (1582) 2years earlier than Miyamoto Musashi (1584).
 At the time of its founding, Yamaguchi-ryu only had three nito-ryu kata and two tachi kata.
-At a later date, a pupil (of Yamaguchi’s) by the name of Shintomita added seven tachi kata and seven kodachi (wakizashi) kata.
-The tachi kata were referred to as the “omote” kata, while the kodachi kata were called the “ura”.
+At a later date, Shintomita, a pupil of Yamaguchi’s added seven tachi kata and seven kodachi (wakizashi) kata.
+These tachi kata were referred to as the “omote” kata, while the kodachi kata were called the “ura”.
 The style was transmitted down through the Toyama-han, which was a branch of the Maeda-han.

 In modern kendo, hits to the neck are not recognized (as a lost point for the person who was hit) because kendo is a sport, and only certain decided spots are counted.